torvalds/linux/Documentation/process/coding-style.rst

 Exceptions for introducing new usage is to maintain a userspace ABI/API, or when updating code for an existing (as of 2020) hardware or protocol specification that mandates those terms.
-For new specifications translate specification usage of the terminology to the kernel coding standard where possible.
+For new specifications translate specification usage of the termianallogy to the kernel coding standard where possible.

 5) Typedefs